 - Science course weekly labs should have an additional .25 semester hours added to the semester hour equivalent for each hour of lab; e.g., a science course with a 3 hour weekly lab would add an additional .75 semester hours for a total of 4.50 (labs are generally three or four hours per week).

-- Winter Study projects, although a requirement for the degree, do not carry credit hours.
+- Winter Study courses, although a requirement for the degree, do not carry credit hours.

 A 12 point grade system was used from 1953-54 to 1979-80 with A+ equal to12 and E (failing) equal to a -1.